carlferr/HOME-BIO/README.md

 ### 3.2 - Download the databases

-To run a metagenomic analysis, you should download different genome references for bacteria, protozoa, or virus.
+To run a metagenomic analysis, you should download different genome/protein references for bacteria, protozoa, or virus.
 We provide a previously indexed version of all of them [on Zenodo](https://doi.org/10.5281/zenodo.4055180) (DB_KKRAKEN2_KAIJU.zip).
 It is possible to download the zipped folder, but, before running the analysis, please unzip it on your machine.

 ### 3.3 - Run the pipeline